Object recognition uses AI to detect objects in a photo and auto-tag those photos to make finding them easier.

 2. Log into cloud.dbgallery.com (Username: DAdmin, PW: dbg), go to any folder there and upload images.
 Be sure to click the Upload button, highlighted in Red below, and choose the “Automatically recognize objects in the new images” checkbox.

 3. Use DBGallery’s desktop application.
-There is a trial version available on our download page.

 The above covers the very basics.
 If you’re interested in going to a little deeper, at the risk of confusing how simple it usually is, read on.